 Compared to other trout, the lake trout is definitely the least popular, with trout anglers preferring to put brook trout, brown trout, and rainbow trout on the table.

 In areas where brook trout are found, they are probably the most popular species to keep for dinner.

-Other species of trout have milder flavor compared to the lake trout, hence the increased popularity among anglers.
+Other species of trout have milder flavors compared to lake trout, hence the increased popularity among anglers.

-Size does matter in terms of taste, and this is true for many fish, in particular the larger fish species like lake trout.
+Size does matter in terms of taste, which is true for many fish, particularly the larger fish species like lake trout.

-The larger the fish gets the more contaminants are contained in the body of the fish, and the fishy flavor also increases with age and length.
+The larger the fish gets, the more contaminants are contained in the fish’s body, and the fishy flavor also increases with age and length.